What it Takes to Be a Vet Tech

 Being a veterinary technician is quite challenging.
 Vet Techs are the ones you see in every veterinary clinic, helping the veterinarian and taking care of the patients.
-They do so much more, than what we see at the first glance, that they deserve the praise and the respect from the doctors and the pet owners.
+They do so much more than what we see at the first glance, that they deserve praise and respect from the doctors and the pet owners.

 We asked our followers on Facebook to finish the sentence: “You know you are a Vet Tech When…” and on the infographic below you can see the most insightful answers we’ve got.

 Students interested in becoming a vet tech need to first complete work towards an associate’s degree, which takes about two years of full-time study.
 One can earn credits through online programs, but it is advised that they talk with the vet tech program at their chosen college to ensure that the course they are taking will transfer.
 They then need to undergo an apprenticeship for one year before they are eligible for certification as a technician.